Modern Acting Classes: On-Camera & Private Coaching.

 “I am so grateful for all our coaching over the years - it is truly keeping me grounded in the midst.”

-Directing the Actor – The Actors Audition.
+Directing the Actor – John Coaches.

 “The way you approach the work was exactly what I needed.
 I have studied with many different teachers and sometimes I wonder why I didn’t find you sooner...